Ravikiran000/Docker-Mastery/Day-3/README.md

 ### CMD
 Specifies the default command to run when the container starts.
 If a command is provided in docker run, it will override CMD.
 Example: CMD ["nginx", "-g", "daemon off;"]

+### command to create Dockerfile
+vim Dockerfile
+### It is not mandatory to give the name of the dockerfile as "Dockerfile".
+You can name anything.
+Suppose you have given the name of the dockerfile as dockfile, then you need to mention "-f dockfile" before "."
+docker build -t demo:v1 -f dockfile .

 ## DockerFile for setting up an environment with Terraform and Packer on an Ubuntu base image